How To Furnish Your Home On A Budget

 King Size Farmhouse Bed

 Successfully building that bed gave me the confidence to take on more projects.
-Over the years, I have made two desks, a large mirror frame, a decorative mirror to place in an alcove above our stairs, entryway benches, a counter-height table, and a ladder shelf for our front porch.
+Over the years, I have learned how to build desks, a large mirror frame, a decorative DIY mirror to place in an alcove above our stairs, DIY benches, a counter-height table, and a DIY ladder shelf for our front porch.
 I also built a platform bed for our guest room which my daughter then used in her college house.

 DIY Entryway Bench